keboola/connection-docs/components/extractors/other/telemetry-data/telemetry-data.md

 | `kbc_token_name` | Name of the token creating the event | `[_internal] main scheduler` |

 ## dst_ Columns
-Columns with the **dst_** prefix are system columns used in Telemetry Data extractor executions.
+Columns with the **dst_** prefix are system columns used in Telemetry Data connector executions.
 They are **not** related to the data itself.

 ## Data Recency
-You can obtain telemetry data for your project that is approximately 3 hours old when running the extractor.
+You can obtain telemetry data for your project that is approximately 3 hours old when running the connector.

-*Note: This is not guaranteed, as the raw data is processed before reaching the extractor's source; therefore delays in processing might occur.*
+*Note: This is not guaranteed, as the raw data is processed before reaching the connector's source; therefore delays in processing might occur.*